 As to a product containing both a drug and a device (ie, a combination product):

-Market authorisation application for biologic medicinal products generally follows a similar process as those for drugs.
-Having said that, it is compulsory to conduct verification and examination on manufacturing sites for biologics, innovative drugs, and improved new drugs that are being registered, while for other drugs, such verification and examination are subject to CDE’s discretion.
+Market authorisation application for biologic medicinal products generally follows a similar process as mentioned in 3.1 Product Classification: Pharmaceutical or Medical Devices.
+Having said that, it is compulsory to conduct verification and examination on manufacturing sites for biologic medicinal products that are being registered, while for other drugs, such verification and examination are subject to CDE’s discretion.

 Marketing authorisations for drugs and Class II and III medical devices are valid for five years and can be renewed for another five years.
-Applications for renewal of marketing authorisations should be submitted to the NMPA or provincial MPA (PMPA) six months before expiry.
 Marketing authorisations for Class I medical devices (ie, filing receipts) do not expire.

 The NMPA has the power to revoke marketing authorisation for reasons, such as conduct of clinical trials without pre-approval, use of unapproved package materials or containers, use of unapproved label or instructions, bribery, obtainment of a marketing authorisation by fraudulent means, etc. Conversely, even after obtaining market authorisation, if a product has been approved lacking effectiveness, having material adverse effect or risking human being’s health, the NMPA could cancel the market authorisation.

 There are three types of registration applications for drugs:

 Regarding the requirements under traditional Chinese medicines, chemical drugs and biological products, the following steps are generally required in a drug registration: